XogZ3/fidget-description/README.md

 ## Roadmap

-- add free NFTs for achievements using Venom
+- Add free NFTs for achievements using Venom
-- set up a governance DAO, to determine mint prices & more
+- Set up a governance DAO, to determine mint prices & more
-- DAO multisig timelock mechanism for executing change in txn fees
+- DAO multisig time-lock mechanism for executing change in transaction fees
-- game scores, leaderboards, achievements and further gamification
+- Game scores, leaderboards, achievements and further gamification
-- new types of NFTs
+- New types of NFTs
 - Zero Knowledge (Zk) Technology to to ensure fair play and validation
 - NFTs will be interoperable, multi-chain NFTs, can be transferred to any chain and minted on any chain